 Non-Thesis Option and Written Comprehensive Examination.

 Written comprehensive exams are designed to demonstrate how well the student has integrated the knowledge gathered throughout their studies in the master's program.
 Students may only take the written exams after completing relevant coursework.
-Under this option, all students will be required to answer in writing questions from two required areas - theory and methods - and write a literature review paper in a specialty area.
-Depending on their concentration, students take the following exams:
+Under this option, all students will be required to answer questions pertaining to theory and methods.